Rowdy Tellez Player Props: Brewers vs. Mets

 Mets Pitching Rankings

-- The 8.7 strikeouts per nine innings compiled by the Mets pitching staff ranks 14th in the league.
+- The Mets pitching staff ranks 14th in the league with a collective 8.8 strikeouts per nine innings.

-- The Mets have a 4.58 team ERA that ranks 25th across all MLB pitching staffs.
+- The Mets have the 25th-ranked team ERA across all MLB pitching staffs (4.59).

+- Mets pitchers combine to give up 107 total home runs at a clip of 1.3 per game (to rank 24th in the league).

-- The right-hander last appeared on Friday against the Philadelphia Phillies, when he threw 5 1/3 innings, allowing two earned runs while giving up five hits.
+- In his last time out on Saturday, the right-hander tossed six innings against the Philadelphia Phillies, giving up two earned runs while surrendering seven hits.

 © 2023 Data Skrive.
 All rights reserved.